 About 75 firefighters responded, including an urban search-and-rescue team and a hazardous-materials unit.
 The rescuers provided the men with air and made sure the tank's fumes were safe so that the men and rescuers were not overcome.

 By 2 p.m. both men were brought out, cleaned up and taken to hospitals.
-One man went to County Harbor-UCLA Medical Center near Torrance and the other to Kaiser Permanente Medical Center in Harbor City.

 The facility is a fuel terminal for the energy branch of the military's Defense Logistics Agency, supplying fuel to the western region of the country.